 Work placement, internships or practicums

-All written work must meet the Faculty 'Good Essay Guide' requirements in your written submissions and presentations.
+You must meet the requirements of the BGL Faculty 'Good Essay Guide' in your written submissions and presentations.

 A copy of the Guide is available on the Unit Canvas site.